nptscot/nptscot.github.io/manual/index.md

 ## 4. Data downloads {#data}

-A series of open access [data downloads](https://github.com/nptscot/npt/releases/tag/v2025-05-01) that can be analysed in-house with GIS such as QGIS or data science tools such as R and Python.
+A series of open access [data downloads](https://github.com/nptscot/npt/releases/tag/v2025-05-01) can be analysed in-house with GIS such as QGIS or data science tools such as R and Python.
 Click on the "Data" tab in the top menu to access the data downloads.

 ## 5. The Network Planning Workspace (NPW) {#npw}

 The Network Planning Workspace (NPW) is a tool that builds on and makes use of the NPT data for more advanced users and people who want to plan cycle networks.
 It allows users to sketch a proposed cycle network on the map and assess the quality of the network plan.
 It can be accessed using the ‘Local Authorities’ tab or directly via npw.scot.
 See the NPW web application at [npw.scot](https://nptscot.github.io/npw/) for more information.